CLIUtils/CLI11/book/chapters/installation.md

 necessary `lib/cmake/CLI11/CLI11Config.cmake` files, so `find_package(CLI11 CONFIG REQUIRED)` also works.

 If you use conan.io, CLI11 supports that too.
+CLI11 also supports Meson and pkg-config if you are not using CMake.

 ### Running tests on the full edition